RMSLowside/rmslow/Drawings/User Preference Service/README.md

 * Example /pref/123456
 * RequestBody: iServices.scgr.pageSize: 15
 * This would create the node and any needed above so if nothing existed for the user they would have this block
+* If user doesn't exist, returns an error
 ```json5
   userId: "unique user id",
   preferences: "{